Accueil » Beneficial foods » Hojicha, the stress-relieving tea

 It is an excellent natural fat burner.

 By improving digestion and relieving dyspepsia, it also contributes to a flat stomach.
-Drinking hojicha tea can therefore be beneficial for maintaining a slim figure or losing weight.
+Consuming hojicha tea may therefore be beneficial for maintaining a slim figure or losing weight.

-Further studies are still needed to confirm the effectiveness of hojicha tea on weight loss and obesity.
+Further studies are still needed to confirm the effectiveness of hojicha tea for weight loss and obesity.

 🔬 Potentially anti-cancer

-Thanks to its antioxidant action, it could help prevent the onset of cancer.
+Thanks to its antioxidant action, it could help prevent the development of cancer.

 In this study, for example, it was combined with other green teas (matcha, oolong…) and then administered to patients with bladder cancer.

-It proved effective at blocking carcinogenic substances and inhibiting the growth of cancer cells.
+It has been shown to be effective at blocking carcinogenic substances and inhibiting the growth of cancer cells.
 This is due to the presence of antioxidant compounds such as polyphenols and flavonoids.

 How to consume it?

-We recommend buying tea originating from Japan and organic.
-This guarantees a product free of pesticide residues and grown in an environmentally friendly way.
+We recommend buying tea originating from Japan and organically grown.
+This ensures a product free from pesticide residues and farming that respects the environment.

 This criterion is all the more important because tea leaves are very absorbent.
 They easily retain soil pollutants and heavy metals such as lead.